pixelpassion/drf-saas-starter/README.md

-# einhorn-starter
+# Einhornmanufaktur Boilerplate

-* Helps to get a Einhornmanufaktur project started
+* Helps a project kickoff with ALWAYS needed services (asynchronous tasks, Websockets, mail sending, cache, error handling etc.)
+* The added apps are pretty modular and can be turned on / off or configured on the fly
+* Uses Django 1.10.x and Python 3.5.2
+* About an individual (project setup)[docs/project_setup.md)

 ## Local setup